armory/docs/content/en/plugins/pipelines-as-code/install/configure.md

 ---
-title: Configure Pipelines-as-Code
+title: Configure Pipelines-as-Code Optional Features
-linkTitle: Configure
+linkTitle: Configure Features
 weight: 10
 description: >
   Learn how to configure optional Pipelines-as-Code features in your Spinnaker or Armory CD instance.